 Similarly, if a YRT treaty provides incidental reserve credits for the ceding insurer’s net amount at risk for the year with no other allowance to enhance surplus, there will most likely be no regulatory concern.
 For purposes of this exemption, a treaty labeled as YRT does not meet the intended definition of YRT if the surplus relief in the first year is greater than that provided by a YRT treaty with zero first year reinsurance premium and no additional allowance from the reinsurer.

+For contracts that contemplate reinsurance on both a YRT and coinsurance basis, where there are interdependent features such as a combined experience refund or an inability to independently recapture, risk transfer can only occur if there is no potential for payments out of surplus at the reinsurer’s option or automatically upon the occurrence of some event, meaning that in all cases there would be an established liability to absorb any possible payments.
+The YRT premium simply being at or below the valuation net premium does not ensure that payments from surplus are not possible.

 Additional pertinent information applicable to all YRT treaties and to non-proportional reinsurance

 arrangements is contained in paragraphs 19 and 20 of SSAP No. 61.